[Latest update 28th December 2021]

 - The National Youth Agency guidance is available on the NYA website by clicking here.

-The following is a summary of our arrangements within all St Andrew’s Church Centre from the 19th July 2021:
+The following is a summary of our arrangements within all of the St Andrew’s Church Centre from the 1st October 2021 where we will endeavour to keep everyone as safe as possible whilst opening as many facilities as possible:

 For everyone using the church and church centre: